Mill Warlock by SjoesiePosted by Hearthstone 11 September 2017 in

 Hello, I’m Sjoesie, a Belgian Hearthstone player and deckbuilder playing for the team Sector One.
 After the release of the new expansion KoFT, I’ve been testing around with a lot of the cool new concepts and combinations (a special thanks to the awesome Death Knight card type, which causes a lot of late game decks to be viable).
 One of the cards I initially loved when the expansion came out was our little vampiric river crocolisk: Gnomeferatu .
 It took almost one month into the expansion to finally find a good, cozy place for her in which her abilities really shine: Mill Warlock.

-This deck is in its current form not a Tier 1 deck or anywhere close to it.
+In its current form, this is not a Tier 1 deck.
 It has a couple of weaknesses that are hard to solve with the current Warlock cards.
 However, this deck has an overall decent win rate and makes up for its poor win rate versus a couple of decks by its great win rate versus a lot of others.
 One deck it does great against is the top of the current S-tier: Jade druid.